 Sets the baud rate of the receiver serial port.
-The structure is where c is port A or B, and d is a number between 0 and 9 specifying the baud rate as listed in Table 5.16.
-Default is 4800 baud.
-To resume communication
+The structure is where c is port A or B, and d is a number between 0 and 9 specifying the baud rate as listed in Table 6.16.

 \$PASH,SPD,c,d